-Divorce is often devastating, especially when one or both parties adopt aggressive personas incompatible with the ones that once exchanged vows.
-Whether marriage conflicts have reached the point of no return, or still have a chance of being resolved, couples therapy can help guide a relationship through the process.
+Divorce is often devastating, especially when one or both parties behave in ways not expected by their partner.
+Whether your marital conflict has reached the point of no return, or still has a chance of being resolved, couples therapy can help guide you through the road ahead.

 Whether you are considering divorce or if you and your partner are struggling to decide whether your differences are reconcilable, sex or marriage therapy can help you move forward.